MohsenKoohi/ParaGrapher/README.md

 ### Requirements

-1. A `gcc` with a version greater than 9
+1. `gcc` with a version greater than 9
-2. A `JDK` with a version greater than 15
+2. `JDK` with a version greater than 15
 3. `bc`, `wget`, and `unzip`

 ### Download Sample Datasets